LucasBarretto86/LearningJS/LearningExpressJS/README.md

 ### Route errors

-In this initial example we will use the `use` function just to handle the error, since our project is small there's no problem, but the `use` function is used for middleware code, because it's triggered every request.
+In this initial example we will use the `use` function just to handle the error, since our project is small there's no problem, but the `use` function is used for middlewares, because it's triggered every request.

 In our scenario just to ensure it will only send our 404 view when status is 404, we will use a function `status` checking the status our response has chained with the `sendFile`